davidumoru/json-res/README.md

 # json-res
-## Backend task for HNGx stage onw
+## Backend task for HNGx stage one